 In Numbers

-For Tennessee, the data in the table below from the 2022 American Community Survey (US Census Bureau) shows that more than 200,000 New Americans in TN “speak English less than very well”.
+For Tennessee, the data in the table below from the 2022 American Community Survey (US Census Bureau) shows a representative breakdown of multiple language groups in TN that “speak English less than very well”.

 Although Kurdish is not identified in the ACS or the US Census Bureau’s data, estimates in media and research papers state that the Kurdish population in Nashville, TN, alone is close to 20,000.
 See: https://www.tandfonline.com/doi/abs/10.1080/14649360600715151 and https://www.tennessean.com/story/news/local/2023/01/21/kurdish-community-nashville-historical-marker/69828776007/